-Boris Gaza studied percussion at the Timişoara Folk High School of the Arts and graduated from the Academy of Music and Theatre of the Timişoara West University and from the Ernst Busch University in Berlin with a degree in acting.
+Boris Gaza studied percussion at the School of Arts in Timișoara and studied acting in German both at the Faculty of Music and Theatre of the West University of Timișoara and at the Ernst Busch University in Berlin.

 Since 2000 he has been a member of the GSTT ensemble, and from 2007 to 2021 he was also coordinator of the artistic team.
 In recent years he has performed in productions such as Leonce and Lena by Georg Büchner as King Peter of the Kingdom of Popo; The Jungle Book by Rudyard Kipling as the wolf Akela; A Midsummer Night's Dream by William Shakespeare as Zettle; Lysistrata 3.0 by Aristophanes as Strategos; The Theatre by Pascal Rambert as Boris; The Snow Queen by Yevgeny Schwarz as one of the antagonists.

 He worked with the following directors: Victor Ioan Frunză, Niky Wolcz, Ștefan Darida, Pascal Rambert, Răzvan Mazilu, Kristóf Szabó.

 He regularly participates at theatre festivals in the country and abroad.